 I had had various ideas about where in Caacupe we would emerge.
 I was wrong about all of them.

 Instead of the many places I had guessed at the dirt track turned into a cobbled street running steeply down hill.
-As it did it had more and more houses by its side.
+As it did it had more and more town like with houses lining it’s side.

 Now having left the hills and woodlands we were suddenly surrounded by many people.
 More people than I had ever seen in one place in Paraguay.